Appearance

 ABP_*AnimLayersblueprint.

-- Ensure to play equip and unequip montages, so the new layer blends in during the transition.
+- Play equip and unequip montages so the new layer blends in during the transition.

 No Item System

-Motion does not ship with a solution for managing item state or an inventory.
-This means you will have to manage state of which item is being and spawn the skeletal mesh of the weapon yourself.
-Check Lyra's Inventory implementation for reference on how such a system could look like.
+Motion does not ship with item state management or inventory.
+You must manage which item is equipped and spawn the weapon mesh yourself.
+See Lyra's Inventory implementation for reference.

 Step 5: Test In-Game